TyrealQ/tyrealq.github.io/_publications/JBR_gamification.md

 ---
-title: "Gamification for value creation and viewer engagement in gamified livestreaming services: The moderating role of gender in esports."
+title: "Gamification for value creation and viewer engagement in gamified livestreaming services: The moderating role of gender in esports"
 collection: publications
 category: manuscripts
 permalink: /publication/JBR_gamification